Svetozar Marković (footballer): 2017–18 season

-Born in Bijeljina, Marković played in the youth academy of local club Radnik.
+Born in Bijeljina, a city in Bosnia Herzegovina, Marković played in the youth academy of local club Radnik.
 He joined Partizan in 2011, after passing the club's camp at Jahorina in 2009.
 As a product of youth academy and club scholar, Marković started studying at Belgrade sports gymnasium in 2015, along with teammates Dušan Vlahović and Bojan Bojić.
 He was also loaned to satellite club Teleoptik for the 2015–16 campaign.
 In summer 2017, Marković joined senior squad as a captain of cadet team, passing the pre-season with the first squad.
 Marković made his official debut for Partizan, replacing Bojan Ostojić in the 88 minute of the Serbian Cup match against Rtanj Boljevac, played on 11 October 2017.
 Marković made his first continental appearance for the club replacing Léandre Tawamba in 90 minute of the match against Viktoria Plzeň on 15 February 2018.
-Marković made his Serbian SuperLiga debut on 11 march 2018, playing a full-time in away 2–0 victory over Čukarički.
-Several days later, on March 14, Marković made an assist to Nemanja R. Miletić in 2–0 cup victory over Javor Ivanjica.
+Marković made his Serbian SuperLiga debut on 11 March 2018, playing a full-time in away 2–0 victory over Čukarički.
+Several days later, on 14 March, Marković made an assist to Nemanja R. Miletić in 2–0 cup victory over Javor Ivanjica.
 Marković had also been elected for a player of the match after the game.
 Marković scored his first goal for Partizan in 5–0 home victory over Borac Čačak in final fixture match of the regular season, played on 5 April 2018.
 Marković played his first Eternal Derby on 14 April 2018, archiving a full-time in 2–1 defeat.
 In May 2018, Marković awarded as the best debutant 2017–18 Serbian SuperLiga campaign.
 Marković won 2017–18 Serbian Cup with the club, beating Mladost Lučani on 23 May 2018, which was his first trophy in professional career.